spotify/scio/site/src/paradox/dev/Style-Guide.md

 ## General Guidelines

-### Scalafmt
+### Code formatters

-We use [scalafmt](https://scalameta.org/scalafmt) to format code automatically and keep the code style consistent.
+We use [scalafmt](https://scalameta.org/scalafmt) and [sbt-java-formatter](https://github.com/sbt/sbt-java-formatter) to format code automatically and keep the code style consistent.

 #### `Sbt` plugin